aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 # Revocation of Access Tokens {#access-tokens}

 OAuth 2.0 allows deployment flexibility with respect to the style of access tokens.
 The access tokens may be self-contained (e.g. {{RFC9068}}) so that a resource server needs no further interaction with an authorization server issuing these tokens to perform an authorization decision of the client requesting access to a protected resource.
-A system design may, however, instead use access tokens that are handles referring to authorization data stored at the authorization server.
+A system design may, however, instead use access tokens that are handles (also known as "reference tokens") referring to authorization data stored at the authorization server.

 While these are not the only options, they illustrate the implications for revocation.
 In the latter case of reference tokens, the authorization server is able to revoke an access token by removing it from storage.
 In the former case, without storing tokens, it may be impossible to revoke tokens without taking additional measures.

-For this reason, revocation of access tokens is optional in this specification, since it may post too significant of a burden for implementers.
+For this reason, revocation of access tokens is optional in this specification, since it may pose too significant of a burden for implementers.
 It is not required to revoke access tokens to be able to return a success code to the caller.

 # Authorization Server Metadata